BiBiServ/bibigrid/README.md

 <summary> Brief, technical BiBiGrid overview </summary>

 ### How to configure a cluster?
-#### Configuration File: bibigrid.yml
+#### Configuration File: bibigrid.yaml
-A [template](bibigrid.yml) file is included in the repository ([bibigrid.yml](bibigrid.yml)).
+A [template](bibigrid.yaml) file is included in the repository ([bibigrid.yaml](bibigrid.yaml)).

-The cluster configuration file consists of a list of configurations.
-Every configuration describes the provider specific configuration.
+The cluster configuration file, `bibigrid.yaml`, consists of a list of configurations.
-The first configuration additionally contains all the keys that apply to the entire cluster (roles for example).
+Each configuration describes provider-specific settings.
-Currently only clusters with one provider are possible, so focus only on the first configuration in the list.
+The first configuration in the list also contains keys that apply to the entire cluster (e.g., roles).

-The configuration template [bibigrid.yml](bibigrid.yml) contains many helpful comments, making completing it easier for you.
+The configuration template [bibigrid.yaml](bibigrid.yaml) contains many helpful comments, making completing it easier for you.

 [You need more details?](documentation/markdown/features/configuration.md)

-#### Cloud Specification Data: clouds.yml
+#### Cloud Specification Data: clouds.yaml
 To access the cloud, authentication information is required.
 You can download your `clouds.yaml` from OpenStack.

-Your `clouds.yaml` is to be placed in `~/.config/bibigrid/` and will be loaded by BiBiGrid on execution.
+Place the `clouds.yaml` file in the `~/.config/bibigrid/` directory.
+BiBiGrid will load this file during execution.

 [You need more details?](documentation/markdown/features/cloud_specification_data.md)